 - Depression.
 Men are just as likely to be impacted by depression as women, but are more inclined to brush their thoughts and feelings under the rug than to explore help.
 However, it is very important to understand that depression is a treatable affliction – and left untreated, can lead to suicidal thoughts.
 Even though women are more likely to attempt suicide, men are more likely to carry out an attempt to completion.

-At Absolute Companion Care, one of the leading nursing agencies in Baltimore and the surrounding area, it is our main priority to ensure that the older adults in our care are as healthy and well as possible, and enjoying life to the fullest.
+At Absolute Companion Care, one of the leading providers of home care in Sparks and the surrounding area, it is our main priority to ensure that the older adults in our care are as healthy and well as possible, and enjoying life to the fullest.
 If you’re concerned about senior health risks impacting loved ones, we are available to provide assistance in a number of ways: transportation to medical appointments, preparation of healthy meals, encouragement to participate in exercise programs, and pleasant companionship to keep isolation – a significant factor to depression in older adults – at bay.
 Reach out to via our online form or call us at 410-357-9640 to find out more about our top-rated senior home care services in your area!